chris-abit/hp_warranty_lookup/README.md

 A basic tool for looking up warranty information for HP computers.
-Serial number and product numbers are required.
+Serial numbers are required.
+Product numbers are optional, but recommended.
+As some HP computers need this.
 This information has to be available in hp_products.csv.
 Example:
 ```